Highlights

 -

-Sarasota County moved closer to balance in June 2026 as sales improved and inventory declined from last year.
+Sarasota County moved into a more balanced market as sales increased and inventory declined from last summer.

 -